openstack/openstack-manuals/doc/contributor-guide/source/docs-structure.rst

 File naming conventions
 ~~~~~~~~~~~~~~~~~~~~~~~

-For XML filenames, to indicate the hierarchical type of files use
+To indicate the hierarchical type of files for XML filenames use
 the following prefixes:

 * ``bk_`` for book,